 During pre-application discussions the applicant and ECC need to work closely with the Local Planning Authority to identify potential locations that both fit with the emerging development masterplan (if relevant) and provide the best location for the infrastructure under consideration.
-Any land that is intended for public use must be safe and fit for purpose and any costs related to remediation will be borne by the developer.
+Any land that is intended for public use must be safe and fit for purpose.
 Issues which will need to be examined include: ground conditions, sources of contamination, flood risks and the proximity of incompatible land uses.
 In the case of community use, the land will need to be central to the population it is intended to serve and well connected to walking and cycling routes and local bus services.